BRAND DESIGN

 Brand Identity

-This is the outward expression of a brand.
-Brand identity is generally concerned with brand; name, trademark, communications and visual appearance.
+This is the outward expression of your brand, generally concerned with your brand’s name, trademark, communications, and visual appearance.
+Brand identity reflects how you wish consumers to view your brand.

-Brand identity reflects how the owner wishes a consumer to view his brand.
-This differs from the brand image which is concerned with a customer’s mental perception of a brand.
-Brand identities possess the potential to change or evolve, gaining new attributes from a consumer perspective.
+This differs from brand image, which is about customers’ perceptions of your brand.
+Brand identities have the potential to evolve, gaining new attributes from a consumer perspective.

 Co-branding